 My four oldest children are girls…Little girls become big girls and then grow into young women, and their choice of media and entertainment grows up with them.
 So like it or not, I was exposed (repeatedly!) to every teenage chick-flick and teen adventure novel released in the ’90s and beyond.

-I can’t believe I’m admitting this–this is like acknowledging that I secretly like the music of the Backstreet Boys and Brittany Spears (which, by the way, may or may not be true).
-Anyway, I really came to LOVE those stories that my girls liked…the Hunger Games series, The Princess Bride, The Divergent series, the Maze Runner series and yes…even the Twilight series.
-I saw the movies, and then impatiently waited for the sequels.
+I can’t believe I’m admitting this–this is like acknowledging that I secretly like the Backstreet Boys and Brittany Spears (which, by the way, may or may not be true).
+Anyway, I really came to LOVE those stories that my girls liked…the Hunger Games series, The Princess Bride, The Divergent series, the Maze Runner series, and yes…even the Twilight series.
+I saw the movies and then impatiently waited for the sequels.
 I’ve read the books.
 And, I have enjoyed every minute.

 However, far and away, my favorite of these guilty pleasures is Harry Potter.
-The books are amazing…great stories, well written, classic good vs. evil elements, memorable characters, and MAGIC!
+The books are amazing…great stories, well-written, classic good vs. evil elements, memorable characters, and MAGIC!
 After all, who hasn’t secretly wished for a flying car…?
-And then there’s the movies.
-I worked for many years in the motion graphics and special effects industry, and what the producers did with the movies is absolutely spectacular from a technical standpoint.
+And then there are the movies.
+I worked for many years in the motion graphics and special effects industry, and what the producers did with the movies is utterly spectacular from a technical standpoint.

 As you continue to follow this blog, you’ll discover that I’m fond of gleaning gospel-related wisdom from some pretty unorthodox sources…here comes your first case in point…